gurinina/2025_r4ds-ggplot2-instructor/README_students.md

      **`<lastname>01_ggplot2_layers_codebook.Rmd`** (for example, `garcia_01_ggplot2_layers_codebook.Rmd`) → **OK**.

-   - Do the same thing for the file **'02_ggplot2_communication.Rmd'**
+   - Do the same thing for the file **'02_ggplot2_communication.Rmd'** This chapter will focus on making effective figures for publication purposes.

    - Set the new name to **`<lastname>01_ggplot2_communication_codebook.Rmd**